taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 ### What does this character want?

 Min believes that being free also means that the Automata should be able to move on and off planet as they choose.
-She resents her grandmother for banishing Soka and for being so afraid of the Orbiters.
-Min is tired of hiding in the jungle and wants to show the Orbiters how strong Earthers can be.
-Min dreams of exploring the universe with her own space vessel and crew.
+She is tired of hiding in the jungle and wants to show the Orbiters how strong Earthers can be.
+Min dreams of becoming a space swimmer, and exploring the universe with her own space vessel and crew.

 ## Asoka Morei